 That said, our pick for the best performance gas chainsaw is the Husqvarna 455 Rancher, which is robust, powerful, and durable.

-In terms of best value for buyers on a budget, we prefer the Remington RM4214.
+In terms of the best value for buyers on a budget, we prefer the Remington RM4214.
 It is a small model, but it has an appealing vibration reduction housing, good fuel efficiency, automatic oiling, and consistent cutting power.
-All in all, the Remington certainly qualifies for the best gas powered chainsaw under $200 prize!
+All in all, the Remington certainly qualifies for one of the best gas powered saws under $200 prize!

 Don’t forget that there are two kinds of electric chainsaws as well.
-Our rundown of the best cordless chainsaws and the best corded models will go over what makes those styles so appealing as well as discuss some good options if you are thinking of buying one.
+Our rundown of the best cordless chainsaws and the best corded electric chainsaws will go over what makes those styles so appealing as well as discuss some good options if you are thinking of buying one.

-Whichever type of chainsaw your are choosing, always make safety a priority.
+Whichever type of chainsaw you are choosing, always make safety a priority.
 It is advised to use chainsaw chaps and other gear at all times during operation.